 Apart from these pools, what differentiates it from most hotels is that guest rooms typically have tatami mat flooring.
 Instead of sleeping on a regular bed, you sleep on a futon.

 In addition to that, kaiseki dinners are another Japan bucket list-worthy experience that always attract me to return.

 A kaiseki dinner is a multi-course dinner originally meant for royal noble classes.
 Every chef prepares it differently, but the standard dishes are as follows:

 - Sakizuke; an appetizer served with sake or some drink of your choice

 - Hanamono or shokuji; a rice dish

-I hope this guide gives you some ideas and inspiration on what to do in Japan.
-Don’t forget to pin this for later and I’d love to hear your thoughts if you have already ticked off any of these bucket list suggestions.
+I hope this Japan bucket list article gives you some ideas and inspiration on what to do in Japan.
+Don’t forget to pin this Japan travel guide for later and I’d love to hear your thoughts if you have already ticked off any of these Japan bucket list suggestions.